Category: W

 ๐Ÿ“ Location & Geography

-Winchendon is a small town located in Worcester County, Massachusetts, United States.
-The town is situated in the north-central part of the state, near the New Hampshire border.
-Winchendon is surrounded by the towns of Rindge, Ashburnham, Royalston, and Gardner.
-The town covers a total area of 44.0 square miles, of which 41.5 square miles is land and 2.5 square miles is water.
-Winchendon is home to several bodies of water including Lake Monomonac, Lake Dennison, and Whitney Pond.
+Wilton is a charming town located in Franklin County, in the state of Maine, United States.
+The town is nestled in the western part of the state, surrounded by natural beauty.
+The ZIP code for Wilton is 04294.
+The town covers a total area of 42.82 square miles, of which 41.26 square miles is land and 1.56 square miles is water.

 ๐ŸŒŽ Coordinates